FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd November 2021.md

 They also noted the constraints in relation to water and sewage infrastructure, which would

-also affect the plan, along with the shortage of building contractors and increased costs of--- 13
+also affect the plan, along with the shortage of building contractors and increased costs of
+---
+13

 building supplies and materials.
 They also agreed that housing should be provided, where